awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 You first specify the common configuration parameters in a launch template, and choose it when you create an Auto Scaling group\.
 When you configure the Auto Scaling group, you can:
 + Specify how much On\-Demand and Spot capacity to launch
-+ Choose the instance types that work best for your application \(overriding the instance type specified by the launch template\)
++ Choose one or more instance types to use \(optionally overriding the default instance type specified by the launch template\)
++ Assign each instance type an individual weight\.
+Doing so might be useful, for example, if the instance types offer different vCPU, memory, storage, or network bandwidth capabilities\.
 + Define how Amazon EC2 Auto Scaling should distribute your capacity across instance types within each purchasing option

 You enhance availability by deploying your application across multiple instance types running in multiple Availability Zones\.
-You must specify a minimum of two instance types, but it is a best practice to choose a few instance types to avoid trying to launch instances from instance pools with insufficient capacity\.
+You can use just one instance type, but it is a best practice to use a few instance types to avoid trying to launch instances from instance pools with insufficient capacity\.
 If the Auto Scaling group's request for Spot Instances cannot be fulfilled in one Spot Instance pool, it keeps trying in other Spot Instance pools rather than launching On\-Demand Instances, so that you can leverage the cost savings of Spot Instances\.

 ## Allocation Strategies<a name="asg-allocation-strategies"></a>